doprz/UT-Registration-Planner/README.md

 UT Registration Planner features automatic course conflict highlighting and a modern UI for a fast and intuitive experience registering for courses while featuring a full light or dark mode theme based on your system preference.

+[Note]: Please be mindful of other extensions that modify the course registration page as it may cause undesired behavior.

 Clicking the `UTRP` button will open a modal that shows course information such as:
 - Instructors
 - Times